ohrite/circuit-breakers-2024/presentation.md

 > We managed our time with committees, where a smaller set of members handles one concern, then report to the board.

 <!--
-This is Rae Bonfanti, my partner of 10 years, who was a founding member of the cooperative.
-Rae's an engineer with many years of nonprofit administration experience and an international development degree
+This is Rae Bonfanti, an engineer at MoV who helped with the conversion

 Notice Rae's insight here: she's speaking to the efficiency of more structure.
 While it might seem counter-intuitive, the division of labor doesn't have to mean people lose power.

 This speaks to the tension within Principle 2, Democratic Member Control.
-How will your democracy be shaped?
 -->

 ---